Ten Families of Monads | Life-Waves and Sishtas | Sishtas Open the Drama of Human Life | The Cycling Life-Waves

-Thus it is that while the doctrine of the sishtas is clear enough in principle, it becomes extremely difficult and complicate clearly to express or to elucidate the doctrine when we begin to study particulars or details.
+Thus it is that while the doctrine of the sishtas is clear enough in principle, it becomes extremely difficult and complicate to clearly express or to elucidate the doctrine when we begin to study particulars or details.

 Our lengthy discussion of the sishtas has been exceedingly instructive.
 I have learned things tonight.
 I think we can all say the same.
 We have learned how deep the subject is, how many sides it has.
 If there has been diversity of opinion, it is my considered judgment that these diversities — different minds looking at the doctrine from different angles — when welded together into a unity, will give you a comprehensive view of the doctrine concerning the sishtas.

-Take Brother W----'s idea, for instance.
+Take Brother W's idea, for instance.
 While he labored as we all do under the difficulty of putting into our ordinary, matter-of-fact language a most difficult and subtle thought, he nevertheless at bottom had a distinctly occult conception of one aspect of the sishtas.
-As for Brother W----'s idea of leaving personalities behind, which we as individuals reassume when we come back in the live-wave, the only objection I would make to this would be to the unfortunate choice of the word personality, which by convention in modern theosophical phraseology has come to mean bodies or brain-minds, in other words the lower part of an incarnated human being.
+As for Brother W's idea of leaving personalities behind, which we as individuals reassume when we come back in the live-wave, the only objection I would make to this would be to the unfortunate choice of the word personality, which by convention in modern theosophical phraseology has come to mean bodies or brain-minds, in other words the lower part of an incarnated human being.
 Nevertheless his thought of picking up what formerly belonged to that individual each time an individual member of a life-wave reaches a globe on its rounds, is solidly true.
 As I think was read from the Instruction, the illustration there given of the human life-germ just illustrates that point.
 It would, however, be wrong to call that human life-germ a personality, but it grows into one.
 There is always a life-germ which becomes the beginning of the seed of the tip of the ray from the reincarnating ego, and which grows into the personality.

 Furthermore, his idea brought forth a thought which is not often expressed in our gatherings; and it is that the life-wave in its roundings through the globes is simply a collection of monads.
 It is like a flock of birds winging their way from north to south, or returning again to northern regions in the spring.
 The life-wave consists of individual monads passing from globe to globe around the chain.
-Therefore on every globe that the life-wave visits or passes through, it leaves sishtas behind; so that Brother W----'s fundamental idea is a genuinely occult one.
+Therefore on every globe that the life-wave visits or passes through, it leaves sishtas behind; so that Brother W's fundamental idea is a genuinely occult one.
 The manner of expression of course could be criticized, but that same thing might be said of any of us.
 We feel that we have not succeeded in accurately stating everything that we wanted to state; and the difficulty lies partly in language, and partly in the attempt to express one's thoughts in such fashion that all other minds will grasp them clearly.

 I do not know that there is a more difficult doctrine in all our philosophy than is the doctrine of the sishtas, except perhaps the doctrine of karma which of course is closely involved with this.
 Every life-wave leaves its sishtas.
 There are many life-waves, different families of monads, passing around the globes in serial order, one after the other.
 So that on our earth at the present time there are life-waves on all the globes of our chain.
 We are the human life-wave; and when I say we, I do not mean merely we who are now imbodied on earth, because there are about one hundred times as many human egos out of body as in body in any one year.
 In other words, if the present humans incarnated in human bodies on earth are two thousand millions, multiply that by one hundred, and you have a fair estimate of the total number of monads in our life-wave; two hundred thousand million.
 Of this very large number of human egos, a certain number, the most advanced who really are fifth rounders — omitting for the moment sixth rounders who are exceedingly rare and are exceptional — the most advanced will be the sishtas when our human life-wave leaves this globe at the end of the seventh root-race.
 And as they thus will have already been through their fifth round, they are not missing anything.
-I would not say that they are selected or chosen to remain as sishtas, because that would mean there is some body or some thing which selects them or chooses them.
+I would not say that they are selected or chosen to remain as sishtas, because that would mean there is somebody or something which selects them or chooses them.
 Nature so arranges it that they become the appropriate, the natural, individuals to be sishtas.
 They become sishtas by right as it were, by the laws of nature.